DEIM-Management-System/Manual/ovice_manual.md

 4. Ohter operations in oVice
    * Rename: You can change the name by clicking on your icon.
-   * Voting: Click the "Like" button on the map to vote for the best presentation in the interactive session.  **Vote: Please click the "Like" button on the map for the presentation you think is good in the interactive session.
-This vote will decide the Best Interactive Award and the Best Interactive Award. ** !
+   * Voting: Click the "Like" button on the map to vote for the best presentation in the interactive session.
+Vote: Please click the "Like" button on the map for the presentation you think is good in the interactive session.
+This vote will decide the Best Interactive Award and the Best Interactive Award.
         * ![Image of the Like button](img/oVice_like_button.png) Clicking this button will open another tab of your browser, and links to "Super Like" and "Like" will appear.
         * Please refrain from organizational votes by your relatives.
         * Multiple clicks by one person will not be counted.